All Posts

 17. How Do I Connect CCTV to My Phone?

 Most modern security camera systems can link to your mobile phone, through an app or via the browser, provided you have an internet connection.
-A technician can set this up for you during the installation process, to ensure you can seamlessly use this feature whether you are on-site or on-the-go.
+A CCTV technician can set this up for you during the installation process, to ensure you can seamlessly use this feature whether you are on-site or on-the-go.

 Control4 app